April 14, 2016

 Keeping the floors warm at times requires simple measures.
 These are easy steps that can be taken to not only keep floors warm but also ensure the whole house temperature is taken care of.

 - Keep the cold air out – Look at areas in the house where cold drafts enter and keep those shutters shut.
 Any cracks and holes between walls and baseboards that let air in can be filled up with any sealant.
 Check if your home weather stripping needs replacement.
 Another option would be to insulate the ceiling.

 - Insulate extra spaces – Houses sometimes have crawl-spaces underneath or over the garage bonus rooms.
 The spaces underneath often keep damp cold air.
 These areas need to be well insulated, by using something like spray-foam insulation.
 Over the garage bonus rooms can get windy and cold.
 These need to be well insulated too.

 - Check your heating system – The HVAC system in your house requires regular maintenance and check-ups by a professional St. Louis heating expert.
-The ducts and heat registers need to be cleaned regularly, and care should be taken that no furniture or drapes blocks them.
-These systems when maintained well can reduce the problems of cold floors to a certain limit.
+The ducts and heat registers need to be cleaned regularly, and care should be taken that no furniture or drapes block them.
+These systems, when maintained well, can reduce the problems of cold floors to a certain limit.